International Student and Scholar Services

 - Proof of enrollment past and future (recommended).

-- If you have optional practical training status, also carry your Employment Authorization card and proof of employment (you will also need a travel signature* within the last 6 months).
+- If you have optional practical training status, also carry your Employment Authorization card and proof of employment.

 - If you changed immigration status while in the U.S., carry change of status approval notice (I-797).

-- Take your I-20/DS-2019 to the Center for International Studies at least 3 weeks before you depart.
+- Request your travel signature from the Center for International Studies at least 3 weeks before you depart.
+Please allow 5-7 business days to process your request.

 - Check to see if the countries you are visiting require you to obtain a visa (e.g. transit visa).